-Alta Zinc has one granted Mining Concession, three granted base metal exploration licences and one licence applications covering the Gorno Zinc Project in the Bergamo Province of the Lombardia region in northern Italy.
+Alta Zinc has one granted Mining Concession and three granted base metal exploration licences (consolidated) covering the Gorno Zinc Project in the Bergamo Province of the Lombardia region in northern Italy.
 The Bergamo region of Italy has a long history of mining extending back to the Pre-Roman (Celtic) times.

 The Gorno underground zinc mine ceased operations in the early 1980s following a Government initiative for its then owner, SAMIM (a state owned company and part of the ENI group), to focus solely on oil and gas.
 The intrinsic mineral economics had little to do with Gorno’s premature closure, rather SAMIM was directed by the Government to divest all of its mineral projects globally and focus exclusively on oil and gas.